Bloufire/Trader-Joe---Price-Feed-API/readme.md

 ### Implementation logic

-a.
-Calculates price correctly
+- Calculates price correctly
-b.
-Returns price as X/Y or Y/X
+- Returns price as X/Y or Y/X
-c.
-If there’s no pool for tokenX and tokenY, it returns an error
+- If there’s no pool for tokenX and tokenY, it returns an error
-d.
-Should handle V1, V2 and V2.1 pairs
+- Should handle V1, V2 and V2.1 pairs
-e.
-Handles low liquidity situations
+- Handles low liquidity situations
-  i.
-Low liquidity is defined by <$10 of liquidity in each bin in the +/- 5 bins around active bin
+- - Low liquidity is defined by <$10 of liquidity in each bin in the +/- 5 bins around active bin

 ### API design